Solar power on a boat: easy, right?

 GX Touch 50

 If you want to go a bit more fancy, the GX Touch 50 is the display accessory for the Cerbo GX.
-The five-inch touch screen display gives an instant overview of your system and allows you to adjust settings in the blink of an eye.
+The five-inch touchscreen display gives an instant overview of your system and allows you to adjust settings in the blink of an eye.
 Simply connect to the Cerbo GX with one cable.
-It’s super slim waterproof design, top-mountable setup and simple installation brings a lot of flexibility when creating a crisp and clean dashboard.
+Its super slim waterproof design, top-mountable setup, and simple installation give you a lot of flexibility when creating a crisp and clean dashboard.

 Cerbo GX

-Fancier still, this all-new communication-centre allows you to always have perfect control over your system from wherever you are and maximises its performance.
-Simply connect through our Victron Remote Management (VRM) portal, or access directly, using the separate GX Touch 50, a MFD or the VictronConnect app thanks to its added Bluetooth capability.
-This latest addition to the GX-range combines all the best of connectivity, redefining smart power solutions in every way.
+Fancier still, this all-new communication centre allows you to always have perfect control over your system from wherever you are and maximises its performance.
+Simply connect through the Victron Remote Management (VRM) portal or directly access the separate GX Touch 50, an MFD, or the VictronConnect app, thanks to its added Bluetooth capability.
+This latest addition to the GX range combines all the best of connectivity, redefining innovative power solutions in every way.

 Putting it together